Eduardo Bolsonaro: Career

 He has been a member of the Chamber of Deputies since 2015, and is affiliated to the Social Liberal Party (PSL).
 In 2018, he was re-elected to a second term as Federal Deputy, being the most voted lawmaker in Brazil's history after he received 1.8 million votes.

 In February 2019, it was reported that Bolsonaro was joining The Movement.
 The European-based organisation supports right-wing populism and was founded by former White House Chief Strategist Steve Bannon.
 He is the representative for the group in South America.

 In the Chamber of Deputies, Bolsonaro chairs the International Affairs and National Defense Committee.

 Having previously lived in Maine and Colorado, Bolsonaro says he learned English while "flipping burgers", which led to his father inviting him to become ambassador to the United States.
 In October 2019, after being confirmed as leader of the PSL in the Chamber of Deputies, Bolsonaro withdrew from his nomination and President Bolsonaro nominated the Chargé d'Affaires Nesttor Forster.

 On 31 October 2019, Bolsonaro threatened to introduce a "new AI-5" in response to accused left-wing radicalization.
 AI-5 or Institutional Act Number Five was the fifth of seventeen major decrees issued by the military dictatorship of Brazil that gave them the power to override the government and constitution.

 Bolsonaro, signed the Madrid Charter, a document drafted by the conservative Spanish political party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
 He signed the document along with Rafael López Aliaga of Peru, Javier Milei of Argentina, José Antonio Kast of Chile and Giorgia Meloni of Italy.
 Following Meloni's success in the 2022 Italian general election, Bolsonaro celebrated her victory stating "Italy’s new prime minister is God, fatherland and family".

-On March 2025, Bolsonaro announced on social media that he planned to step down as Deputyman and seek asylum in the U.S., after claiming that the Brazilian Supreme Court began considering the process to revoke his passport after he allegedly tried to intervene in the case revolving his father Jair in regards to the 2022 Brazilian coup plot; Brazilian top prosecutors denied Bolsonaro's claims.
+In March 2025, Bolsonaro announced on social media that he planned to step down as deputy and seek asylum in the U.S., after claiming that the Brazilian Supreme Court began considering the process to revoke his passport after he allegedly tried to intervene in the case revolving his father Jair in regards to the 2022 Brazilian coup plot; Brazilian top prosecutors denied Bolsonaro's claims.
+In December 2025, he was removed as a deputy by speaker Hugo Motta, citing his absence in more than 80% of sessions for the current congressional term.